Fibonacci numbers and the probability of polygon formation using random length sticks: Geometric Approach

 This expression is strikingly similar to the case of a bounded uniform distribution.
 If we define \(T_k=\updown{t}{p}_k-\updown{t}{p}_{k-1}\), it is straightforward to verify that \(T_k\) is governed by the recurrence relation \(T_k=\sum_{j=1}^pT_{k-j}\), subject to the initial conditions \(T_2=2\), \(T_1=1\), and \(T_{i-p}=0,i=3,\dots,p\).
 This identifies \(T_k\) as the \(p\) -step Fibonacci sequence.
 Consequently, we know that \(\updown{t}{p}_k\) can also be expressed in terms of the \(p\)-step Fibonacci sequence as follows

 and, with $t_k^{(p)}$ expressed in this form, the similarity with the case of the bounded uniform distribution is further enhanced.

 Given our earlier finding that the appearance of the Fibonacci numbers results from the form of the expressions for $l_i^{\text{max}}$ when stick lengths are randomly drawn from a bounded probability distribution, it is a little surprising that (\ref{eq: PN_p+1^nUnbounded}) still involves \(p\)-step Fibonacci numbers even though the $l_i^{\text{max}}$ values are infinite in this case.
-It is also remarkable that the pick-up sticks probability of not being able to form a $(p+1)$-gon when the sticks are drawn from an unbounded exponential probability distribution is exactly the same as that for the broken stick problem.
+It is also remarkable that the pick-up sticks probability of not being able to form a $(p+1)$-gon when the sticks are drawn from an unbounded exponential probability distribution is exactly the same as that for the broken stick problem (see equation (\ref{eq: p1_our_result})).

 A special case of (\ref{eq: PN_p+1^nUnbounded}) is when \(p=2\), for which it is easy to verify that the Fibonacci sequence satisfies the following identity \(\sum_{j=1}^kF_j=F_{k+2}-1\), which means \(\updown{t}{2}_k=F_{k+2}-1\).
 Then As for the case of a bounded uniform probability distribution, we note that (\ref{eq: PN_p+1^nUnbounded}) remains valid if a "length" scale factor, $a$, is introduced into the exponential probability distribution to give a normalised probability density function \(p(x) = ae^{-ax}\) for \(x > 0\).
 In this case, the two factors of $a$ appearing in the normalised probability density function cancel on evaluation of each integral in (\ref{eq: PN_p+1^nUnbonded Int}).
-Also as for the case of bounded probability distributions, (\ref{eq: Unbonded Int}) is valid for any unbounded probability distribution provided that a suitable iterative (or other) procedure for evaluating the integrals in (\ref{eq: Unbonded Int}) can be identified.